Joseph-Rance/Computing-Soc-old/README.md

 ## Unity tutorial

 Thanks to Ryan for doing the tutorial on Unity.
 We rushed through the last bit a little, so you can find the finished project in the files of this repo.

+## Game making competition

+Congrats to team AARH for winning the game making competittion.
+Exe files for the games can be found in the "game making competition" folder of this repo.
+Other info about the scoring and links can be found in #info in the discord server.